 The uses permitted in a zoning district are classified in two ways: by-right uses and special exception uses.
 By-right uses, which are specified in the Zoning Ordinance, do not require special permission.
 They simply require execution of the building permit process.

-Special exemption uses are also specified in the Zoning Ordinance, but require an application and approval by the County Board.
+Special exception uses are also specified in the Zoning Ordinance, but require an application and approval by the County Board.
 The application is required for these uses, services, and establishments.
-A special exemption use permit allows for certain land uses in a given zoning district that generally require a more in depth study than uses permitted by-right.
+A special exception use permit allows for certain land uses in a given zoning district that generally require a more in-depth study than uses permitted by-right.

 These are some of the more common uses for which Arlington County requires a special exception use permit.

-- Submitting the application to the county (instructions included in the application above) with appropriate fees (listed in Fee Schedules.)
+STEP 2 – Submit the application to the County (instructions included in the application above) with appropriate fees (see Fee Schedules.)
 An associated fee is required for each use permit request to cover the cost of processing the application.
 The amount of the required fee is determined by the use being requested.